stinkytroll/tech264-cloud-linux/cicd/jenkins_notes.md

 ![alt text](images/payloadurl.png)

-4. Click **Add Webhook**.
+2. Click **Add Webhook**.
 Done.
 It's that simple!
 Now, we need to get the Jenkins side set up.

 ### --> Back to the configure screen of Job 1
 1. Find **Branches to build** and input `*/dev`.
 2. Check **GitHub hook trigger for GITScm polling**.
+3. Add add a **Build Other Projects** and select **your Job 2**, so that it will run if Job 1 is successful.

 ![alt text](images/buildtriggers.png)